Northern Minnesota in the spotlight for dueling campaign stops

 While Biden looks to reassert Democratic competitiveness beyond the Twin Cities and its suburbs, Trump is aiming to shore up his backing with the rural voters who have propelled his prospects in a state he narrowly lost four years ago.

-Northern Minnesota is pivotal to Trump’s long-stated goal of carrying Minnesota, something a Republican presidential candidate hasn’t done since 1972.
-The white, working-class voters who have been an essential part of Trump’s coalition are especially prevalent in the state’s northern latitudes, and their shift toward Republican candidates in recent elections has upended Democratic expectations in an area still high in union households.
+Northern Minnesota is pivotal to Trump's goal of carrying the state, something a Republican presidential candidate hasn't done since 1972.
+The white, working-class voters who have been an essential part of Trump's coalition are especially prevalent in the state's northern latitudes, and their shift toward Republican candidates in recent elections has upended Democratic expectations in an area that is still home to many union households.

 "The president stood up for the Iron Range, and miners on the Iron Range," said U.S. Rep. Pete Stauber, the first-term Republican from northeastern Minnesota's Eighth Congressional District.
 While acknowledging the pandemic's toll, Stauber said Trump is the candidate best suited to revive regional fortunes: "The president through his pro-growth and pro-jobs policies is going to give this economy a shot in the arm."